AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 devices, you will note that there is an indication of some frequency where the 1/f noise becomes dominant.
 For example, take a look at the datasheet for the [LT1128](http://www.linear.com/docs/3480) op-amp.
 It cites a 1/f corner frequency, which is the frequency below which the shot noise is significant compared with the Johnson noise in the example circuit.
+The general task as a designer is to position the shot noise so that it is below human hearing.
+This places your product where the Johnson noise is you primary concern.

+### Johnson Noise